The Kinks: Early years (1964–1966)

 The day after the band's return from the Asian tour, recording began promptly on their next project, Kinda Kinks.
 The LP was completed and released within two weeks, even though 10 of its 12 songs were originals.
 According to Ray Davies, the band was not completely satisfied with the final cuts, but pressure from the record company meant that no time was available to correct flaws in the mix.
 Davies later expressed his dissatisfaction with the production, saying, "A bit more care should have been taken with it.
 I think [producer] Shel Talmy went too far in trying to keep in the rough edges.
 Some of the double tracking on that is appalling.
 It had better songs on it than the first album, but it wasn't executed in the right way.
 It was just far too rushed."

-A significant stylistic shift in the Kinks' music became evident in late 1965, with the appearance of singles like "A Well Respected Man" and "Dedicated Follower of Fashion", as well as the band's third album The Kink Kontroversy, on which Nicky Hopkins made his first appearance as a session musician with the group on keyboards.
-These recordings exemplified the development of Davies' songwriting style, from hard-driving rock numbers toward songs rich in social commentary, observation and idiosyncratic character study, all with a uniquely English flavour.
+A significant stylistic shift in the Kinks' music became evident in late 1965/early 1966, with the appearance of songs like "A Well Respected Man" on the Kwyet Kinks EP and the single "Dedicated Follower of Fashion", as well as some tracks on the band's third album The Kink Kontroversy, on which Nicky Hopkins made his first appearance as a session musician with the group on keyboards.
+These recordings exemplified the development of Davies's songwriting style, from hard-driving rock numbers toward songs rich in social commentary, observation and idiosyncratic character study, all with a uniquely English flavour.